 xx October 2021 [Note: to be filled in when the letter is finalized]

-The IEEE 802 LAN/MAN Standards Committee (LMSC) is pleased to submit the following reply comments in response to the Commission’s NPRM proposing to allow greater flexibility for radar operations in the 57 to 64 GHz band (“60 GHz band”) while continuing to ensure that this unlicensed band continues to support multiple communications technologies, such as IEEE 802.11ad, IEEE 802.11ay, and IEEE 802.15.3c (“IEEE 802-based 60 GHz technologies”) without interference.
+The IEEE 802 LAN/MAN Standards Committee (LMSC) is pleased to submit the following reply comments in response to the Commission’s NPRM proposing to allow greater flexibility for radar operations in the 57 to 64 GHz band while continuing to ensure that this unlicensed band continues to support multiple communications technologies, such as IEEE 802.11ad, IEEE 802.11ay, and IEEE 802.15.3c (“IEEE 802-based 60 GHz technologies”) without interference.

 IEEE 802 LMSC is a leading consensus-based industry standards body, producing standards for wireless networking devices, including wireless local area networks (“WLANs”), wireless specialty networks (“WSNs”), wireless metropolitan area networks (“Wireless MANs”), and wireless regional area networks (“WRANs”).
 We appreciate the opportunity to provide these reply comments to the Commission.